sunnymenghani/CypressWebAutomation/README.md

 enter any of the below commands in vs code terminal
 1) npx cypress run (Select E2E option ->Select browser -> Select Spec File under "E2E Specs")
 2) npx cypress run --headed --browser chrome --spec "cypress\e2e\ToDoListManagerTest.cy.js" (this will run on chrome browser headed mode)

+Execution Report :-
+After executing the spec file, you will be able to view the HTML report and video in the "Cypress->reports->index.html" directory.